jamescherti/minimal-emacs.d/README.md

   ;; A local mode that compiles .el files whenever the user saves them.
   ;; (add-hook 'emacs-lisp-mode-hook #'compile-angel-on-save-local-mode)

-  ;; A global mode that compiles .el files before they are loaded.
+  ;; A global mode that compiles .el files prior to loading them via `load' or ;; `require'.
+Additionally, it compiles all packages that were loaded before ;; the mode `compile-angel-on-load-mode' was activated.
   (compile-angel-on-load-mode))
 ```